manuelmusngi/derivatives_models_for_options/README.md

 - [parkinson.cpp](https://github.com/manuelmusngi/derivatives-modeling/blob/main/realized-volatility-models/parkinson.cpp)

  #### rogers-satchell
- The Rogers-Satchell Volatility Model is a volatility estimator designed for financial time series data that can capture the volatility of assets in the presence of trends.
+ The Rogers-Satchell volatility Model is a volatility estimator designed for financial time series data that can capture the volatility of assets in the presence of trends.
 Unlike the traditional close-to-close volatility estimator, the Rogers-Satchell model uses high, low, open, and close prices, making it more robust when the underlying asset exhibits a drift (i.e., trending markets).
 - [rogers-satchell.cpp](https://github.com/manuelmusngi/derivatives-modeling/blob/main/realized-volatility-models/rogers-satchell.cpp)

 #### yang-zhang